bactopia/bactopia.github.io/docs/usage-basic.md

 !!! info "Bactopia and Bactopia Tools use separate `work` directories"
     Inside the `work` directory there will be separate subfolders that correspond to a Bactopia run or a specific Bactopia Tool run.
 This allows you to more easily identify which are ok to delete.
 The `work` directory is always ok to delete after a successful run.

-## `--cpus`
+## `--max_cpus`
 At execution, Nextflow creates a queue and the number of slots in the queue is determined by the total number of cores on the system.
 So if you have a 24-core system, that means Nextflow will have a queue with 24-slots available.
-This feature kind of makes `--cpus` a little misleading.
-Typically when you give `--cpus` you are saying *"use this amount of cpus"*.
+This feature kind of makes `--max_cpus` a little misleading.
+Typically when you give `--max_cpus` you are saying *"use this amount of cpus"*.
 But that is not the case for Nextflow and Bactopia.
-When you use `--cpus` what you are actually saying is *"for any particular task, use this amount of slots"*.
-Commands within a task processors will use the amount specified by `--cpus`.
+When you use `--max_cpus` what you are actually saying is *"for any particular task, use this amount of slots"*.
+Commands within a task processors will use the amount specified by `--max_cpus`.

-!!! error "`--cpus` can have a significant effect on the efficiency of Bactopia"
+!!! error "`--max_cpus` can have a significant effect on the efficiency of Bactopia"
     So for example if you have a system with 24-cores.

-    This command, `bactopia ... --cpus 24`, says *for any particular task, use 24 slots*.
+    This command, `bactopia ... --max_cpus 24`, says *for any particular task, use 24 slots*.
 Nextflow will give tasks in Bactopia 24 slots out of 24 available (24-core machine).
 In other words the queue can one have one task running at once because each task occupies 24 slots.

-    On the other hand, `bactopia ... --cpus 4` says *for any particular task, use 4 slots*.
+    On the other hand, `bactopia ... --max_cpus 4` says *for any particular task, use 4 slots*.
 Now, for Nextflow will give each task 4 slots out of 24 slots.
 Which means 6 tasks can be running at once.
 This can lead to much better efficiency because less jobs are stuck waiting in line.

     There are some tasks in Bactopia that will only ever use a single slot because they are single-core tasks.
-But for example the `annotation` step will always use the number of slots specified by `--cpus`.
-If the `--cpus` is too high, the `annotation` will get bogged down, which causes tasks dependent on `annotation` to also get bogged down.
+But for example the `annotation` step will always use the number of slots specified by `--max_cpus`.
+If the `--max_cpus` is too high, the `annotation` will get bogged down, which causes tasks dependent on `annotation` to also get bogged down.

-!!! info "When in doubt `--cpus 4` is a safe value."
+!!! info "When in doubt `--max_cpus 4` is a safe value."
     This is also the default value for Bactopia.

 ## `-qs`
 The `-qs` parameter is short for *queue size*.
-As described above for `--cpus`, the default value for `-qs` is set to the total number of cores on the system.
+As described above for `--max_cpus`, the default value for `-qs` is set to the total number of cores on the system.
 This parameter allows you to adjust the maximum number of cores Nextflow can use at any given moment.

 !!! error "`-qs` allows you to play nicely on shared resources"
     From the example above, if you have a system with 24-cores.
 The default queue size if 24 slots.

-    `bactopia ... --cpus 4` says *for any particular task, use a maximum of 4 slots*.
+    `bactopia ... --max_cpus 4` says *for any particular task, use a maximum of 4 slots*.
 Nextflow will give each task 4 slots out of 24 slots.
 But there might be other people also using the server.

-    `bactopia ... --cpus 4 -qs 12` says *for any particular task, use a maximum of 4 slots, but don't use more than 12 slots*.
+    `bactopia ... --max_cpus 4 -qs 12` says *for any particular task, use a maximum of 4 slots, but don't use more than 12 slots*.
 Nextflow will give each task 4 slots out of 12 slots.
 Now instead of using all the cores on the server, the maximum that can be used in 12.

 !!! info "`-qs` might need adjusting for job schedulers."
     The default value for `-qs` is set to 100 when using a job scheduler (e.g. SLURM, AWS Batch).
 There may be times when you need adjust this to meet your needs.
 For example, if using AWS Batch you might want to increase the value to have more jobs processed at once (e.g. 100 vs 500).